 Theft of personal items in the company: what are the rules?

-The legal texts do not provide that the employer can be held liable.
-In the event of a conflict, it is up to the judge.
+The legislation in force does not provide that the employer may be held liable.
+In the event of a dispute between the employee and the employer, the prud'homme council to decide.

 This is a contractual liability of the employer arising out of the employment relationship.